c-toolbox/C-Play/docs/guides/remote/ui.md

 The remote UI contains some parts, that might not be used as much, which are important to explain.

+### C-Play to dome (3D)

+This button effectivly is a shortcut to switch the current selected C-Play state to either "*Atlas 3D*", "*Bravo 3D*" or "*Draco 3D*".
+Same as in the *Projectors* section.
+Notice you do not need to switch to "*Atlas 2D*", "*Bravo 2D*" or "*Draco 2D*" with C-Play, as it can handle 3D and 2D content correctly without this switching.

 ### 3D -> 2D

-The button named "*3D -> 2D*", forces even 3D content to show as 2D content.
-Thus, this is the button you want to use, when you want show a 3D movie in the dome, without the use of 3D glasses.
+The button named "*3D -> 2D*", FORCES even 3D content to show as 2D content.
+This is the button you want to use, when you want show a 3D movie in the dome, without the use of 3D glasses. *You want to disable this one to make it 3D correct again.*

+### Background

+This button enabled and disables the background, if you would like the dome to fade to black or the background image, when you want to hide the video.

 ### Presentation Projector